LaRose Digital Theatre (at the Koury Business Center), 7:30 pm

-Sponsored by the Fund for Excellence in the Arts and Sciences, the Lori and Eric Sklut Emerging Scholar in Jewish Studies Program, the Center for the Study of Religion, Culture, the Truitt Center for Religious and Spiritual Life, and the Religious Studies Department.
+Sponsored by the Fund for Excellence in the Arts and Sciences, the Lori and Eric Sklut Emerging Scholar in Jewish Studies Program, the Center for the Study of Religion, Culture, and Society, the Truitt Center for Religious and Spiritual Life, and the Religious Studies Department.

 McBride Gathering Space, Numen Lumen Pavilion, 4:15 p.m.